mouryateja-96/polluted-cities-service/Readme.md

 	"total": 200,
 	"cities": [
 		{
-			"name": "Berlin",
+            "name": "Katowice",
-			"country": "Germany",
+            "country": "",
-			"pollution": 51.3,
+            "pollution": 52.8,
-			"description": "Berlin is the capital city of Germany."
+            "description": "Katowice is the capital city of the Silesian Voivodeship in southern Poland and the central city of the Katowice urban area.
+As of 2021, Katowice has an official population of 286,960, and a resident population estimate of around 315,000.
+Katowice is a central part of the Metropolis GZM, with a population of 2.3 million, and a part of a larger Katowice–Ostrava metropolitan area that extends into the Czech Republic and has a population of around 5 million people, making it one of the most populous metropolitan areas in the European Union."
         }
 	]
 }
 ```